tiny-pilot/style-guides/README.md

   * This is a soft limit, but it's better to be succinct.
   * In some views (including on Github), exceeding 80 characters screws up the PR link.
 * Use imperative mood ("Refactor input handling") rather than descriptive ("Refactors input handling").
-* Use sentence casing ("Refactor input handling" rather than "Refactor Input Handling").
+* Use sentence casing ("Refactor input handling") rather than titel casing ("Refactor Input Handling").
 * Omit trailing punctuation.
 * Omit prefixes like "(chore)" or "(fix)".
 * Omit Markdown formatting.